anythingcodes/gatsby-casper/src/content/2020-in-review.md

 ## Games

 In our housebound life, we played a lot of chess and Nemesis.
-I was pumped that, earlier this year, Nemesis dropped another <a href="https://www.kickstarter.com/projects/awakenrealms/nemesis-lockdown" target="_blank">Kickstarter</a> that I excitedly backed.
+I was pumped that, earlier this year, the Nemesis crew dropped another <a href="https://www.kickstarter.com/projects/awakenrealms/nemesis-lockdown" target="_blank">Kickstarter</a> that I excitedly backed.
 It's a superb game and I'm excited for the first wave of shipments arriving around February.

 <p>
   <img src="img/2020-12-27/nemesis.jpg" alt="Nemesis Lockdown Kickstarter" />